Colorful World of Jade

 Visit our online gift shop and filter for Jade: Shop Jade

-Jade holds a unique place in many cultures, not just for its beauty, but for its deep symbolic meaning.
+Untreated jade, valued for its purity and natural state, is generally considered more valuable and costs a little more than treated jade due to its authenticity and enduring quality.
+Natural jade is always worth more!
+My personal reflection and background on Jade Jade holds a unique place in many cultures, not just for its beauty, but for its deep symbolic meaning.
 It’s often said that jade chooses you, and if you’re drawn to a piece, its worth goes beyond measurable quality.
 There’s a saying: 'Gold has a price; jade is priceless,' underscoring how jade’s true value lies in its significance, not just its market cost.

+When jade is given as a gift, it becomes even more meaningful.
+Price Tag Price of jade is always going up, the price is dependent on when the jade piece was purchased and the rarity and uniqueness.
 So rather than focusing on whether you paid too much, consider the personal value it brings to you.
 As Warren Buffett wisely put it, 'Price is what you pay; value is what you get'.

-I have a deep appreciation for jade, recognizing its cultural significance as a symbol of good luck, health, and protection.
+Jade Meaning and Appreciation I have a deep appreciation for jade, recognizing its cultural significance as a symbol of good luck, health, and protection.
 Growing up, I saw my elders, including my mother, adorned with various jade pieces.
 She cherished a burma jade Guan Yin necklace and a full round jade bangle, both of which she wore regularly, along with other jade items she collected over time.
 After her passing, I am grateful she has left a jade Guan Yin Quan Âm necklace for my daughter.
 Jadeite’s beauty and meaning resonate with me, and I find great joy in feeling and touching jade.

 Over the years, I’ve cultivated a deep understanding of jade, learning to assess its quality and distinguish its various types.
 I even take my personal jade-evaluation kit with me whenever I visit a jeweler to select a new piece.
 While it occasionally draws curious attention or sparks a bit of lighthearted embarrassment, I find it essential to ensure the authenticity and quality of the piece before making a decision.